RichardAns/RichardAns/README.md

 - 👋 Hi, I’m @RichardAns
-- 👀 I’m interested in GPU programming, medical imaging, astomony and high energy physics
+- 👀 I’m interested in GPU programming, medical imaging, astromony and high energy physics
-- 🌱 I have just wrtieen a book on CUDA programming with nice example code
+- 🌱 I have just written a book on CUDA programming with nice example code
 - 💞️ I’m looking to collaborate on CUDA projects
 - 📫 How to reach me rea1@cam.ac.uk